ddev/ddev/docs/content/users/extend/customizing-images.md

 ENV COMPOSER_HOME=""
 ```

-**Remember that the Dockerfile is building a Docker image that will be used later with DDEV.** At the time the Dockerfile is executing, your code is not mounted and the container is not running, the image is just being built.
+**Remember that the Dockerfile is building a Docker image that will be used later with DDEV.** At the time the Dockerfile is executing, your code is not mounted and the container is not running, the image is being built.
 So for example, an `npm install` in `/var/www/html` will not do anything to your project because the code is not there at image building time.

 ### Build Time Environment Variables